mavlink/mavlink-devguide/en/guide/serialization.md

 The `CRC_EXTRA` CRC is used to verify that the sender and receiver have a shared understanding of the over-the-wire format of a particular message.

+> [!TIP]
-> **Tip** Changes in [message specifications](../messages/README.md) that might make the over-the-wire format incompatible include: new/removed fields, or changes to field name, data type, order, or array length.
+> Changes in [message specifications](../messages/index.md) that might make the over-the-wire format incompatible include: new/removed fields, or changes to field name, data type, order, or array length.

 When the MAVLink code generator runs, it takes a checksum of the XML structure for each message and creates an array define `MAVLINK_MESSAGE_CRCS`.
 This is used to initialise the `mavlink_message_crcs[]` array in the C/C++ implementation, and is similarly used in the Python (or any other, such as the C# and JavaScript) implementation.